scalamolecule/molecule/README.md

 in order to offer all functionality of Molecule.

 ### Run jvm tests

+Make sure Docker is running to run tests for MongoDB, MariaDB, Mysql and Postgress (Datomic and H2 run in-memory).
+For instance on a mac you can start Docker Desktop.

 Run the same test suite on jvm targeting various databases: